SimplicitysStrength/fargate-rds-stack/README.md

 ### Pricing

 This template is by no means the best or the cheapest way to create such architecture on AWS.
-Altough with the loadbalancer and an autoscalling group it allows for a small to medium project to start and grow organically.
+With a configurable loadbalancer, an autoscalling group, and many optins to choose from, it allows for a small to medium project to start and grow organically.
-I would say the initial cost is buying the domain and certificate, after that running costs for the ecs cluster, vpc and database are around 10-20$ per month for one replica, At the time of writting.
+I would say the initial cost is buying the domain and certificate, after that running costs for the ecs cluster, vpc and database are around 10-20$ per month for one replica (At the time of writting)

 [Pricing - AWSCertificate Manager](https://aws.amazon.com/en/certificate-manager/pricing/)
 [AWS - Free tier](https://aws.amazon.com/en/free/)